Voluntary and Lifetime certifications

 Certification and State Licensure

-Requirements for certification and continuous certification (CC) are distinct from those for license.
-While certification and participation in CC are voluntary processes, licensure is legislatively mandated and falls under the jurisdiction of each state where a physician may practice.
+Requirements for certification and continuous certification (CC) are distinct from those for license. licensure is legislatively mandated and falls under the jurisdiction of each state where a physician may practice.

 Individual neurosurgeons are classified by the ABNS into five distinct categories: